Azure/azure-sdk-tools/tools/tsp-client/README.md

   --skip-sync-and-generate  Skip sync and generate during project init          [boolean] --swagger-readme          Path or url to swagger readme file                  [string] -o, --output-dir          Specify an alternate output directory for the
                             generated files.
-Default is your local directory.   [string] --repo                    Repository where the project is defined for init or update                                           [string] -v, --version             Show version number                                 [boolean]
+Default is your current directory  [string] --repo                    Repository where the project is defined for init or update                                           [string] -v, --version             Show version number                                 [boolean]